-This week, Theresa May is attending an EU summit in Salzburg, Austria.
-With Brexit looming, the question of the Irish border has been left unanswered.
-While Irish Taoiseach (Prime Minister) Leo Varadkar and May have sparred on this most contentious of issues, a question remains: where is the Northern Ireland First Minister?
+While the Irish Prime Minister Leo Varadkar and Theresa May have sparred on this most contentious of issues, a question remains: where is the Northern Ireland First Minister?

 Euronews answers why, at the most pivotal moment for Northern Ireland since the signing of the Good Friday Agreement, they have no government in place.